1925–1987

 Frank Kovalsky was a familiar figure in Brampton’s downtown for nearly 30 years.
 Known to locals as The Commander, he walked the streets in his trademark brown coat and hat, often finding shelter in the old brickyard.
 His presence was unmistakable, marked by spirited gestures and lively exchanges with traffic that became part of the rhythm of downtown life.
 These moments reflected a life that quietly wove connection and an idiosyncratic character into the heart of the community.

 Frank’s story was one of struggle and resilience.
 Though he had little, his presence reminded Brampton of its capacity for compassion.
 A circle of downtown merchants cared for him for decades, providing him with food, clothing and dignity.
-In return, Frank gave something rare: a sense of shared humanity.
+In return, Frank became a familiar presence in the community, shaping how many residents understood compassion and connection.
 His constancy wove a thread of familiarity through the city’s streets, and his life brought people together and challenged others to see worth beyond the conventional.

 On December 19, 1987, Frank collapsed in a barbershop and passed away at Peel Memorial Hospital after a battle with cancer.
 He was 62.
 With no known relatives, Peel Social Services arranged his burial.
 Four days after his passing, those who had cared for him gathered at Meadowvale Cemetery’s chapel to mourn and honour Frank’s life.